Dark matter in classically conformal theories: WIMP and supercooling: Phenomenology

-The phenomenological viability is summarized in Fig.~\ref{fig:DM_ex}.
-In the left panel where $m_s < m_h$, terrestrial experiments, including LHCb~\cite{LHCb:2015nkv,LHCb:2016awg}, NA62~\cite{NA62:2020pwi,NA62:2020xlg}, CHARM~\cite{Winkler:2018qyg}, E949~\cite{BNL-E949:2009dza}, LSND~\cite{Foroughi-Abari:2020gju}, and MicroBooNE~\cite{MicroBooNE:2021sov}, constrain the mixing angle $\theta$ between $s$ and $h$, yielding the medium-gray exclusion region.
+In the left panel of Fig.~\ref{fig:DM_ex} where $m_s < m_h$, terrestrial experiments, including LHCb~\cite{LHCb:2015nkv,LHCb:2016awg}, NA62~\cite{NA62:2020pwi,NA62:2020xlg}, CHARM~\cite{Winkler:2018qyg}, E949~\cite{BNL-E949:2009dza}, LSND~\cite{Foroughi-Abari:2020gju}, and MicroBooNE~\cite{MicroBooNE:2021sov}, constrain the mixing angle $\theta$ between $s$ and $h$, yielding the medium-gray exclusion region.
 Astrophysical bounds from SN1987A, based on energy-loss arguments~\cite{Winkler:2018qyg}, further restrict the parameter space.
 In addition, the $X^\pm$ bosons interact with each other via a long-range force mediated by the massless $A'$, potentially leaving imprints on astronomical observables such as the ellipticity of the gravitational potential of NGC720~\cite{Feng:2009mn,Agrawal:2016quu,Badziak:2022eag}.
 In our model, however, this constraint is subdominant, and is therefore omitted from the figure.

 Another constraint arises from the DM direct detection, which sets bound on the spin-independent (SI) scattering cross section between $X^\pm$ and a nucleon $N$.
 This observable can be systematically analyzed within an effective field theory framework (see, e.g., Ref.~\cite{Liang:2025kkl}).
 In our model, the interaction is controlled by the renormalizable Higgs portal coupling, yielding~\cite{Baek:2012se} \be \sigma_{\text{SI}} = \frac{\mu_{XN}^2}{\pi} \frac{g_X^4 \sin^2 2\theta}{4 v^2} m_N^2 f_N^2 \left( \frac{1}{m_h^2} - \frac{1}{m_s^2} \right)^2 \ee where $\mu_{XN} = m_X m_N / (m_X+m_N)$ is the reduced mass of the DM-nucleon system, and $f_N \approx 0.3$ \cite{Hoferichter:2015dsa} is the effective nucleon coupling.
 As $\theta$ decreases with increasing $w$, this cross section is naturally suppressed for heavier DM.
 Comparing our parameter space with the latest limits from LZ~\cite{LZ:2024zvo} and PandaX-4T~\cite{PandaX:2024qfu} yields the hatched gray exclusion region shown in the figure, where the entire WIMP scenario is now ruled out.